kishore-r/rss-feed/README.md

 * Run the unit tests under "RessFeedServiceImplTest"  to test the Read and Wrtite functionalities

-* RssFeedUtil provides some of the utility Required methods for Reading  and crreating a feed.
+* RssFeedUtil provides some of the utility methods required for Reading  and crreating a feed.